 - Limitation of witnesses.
 The chair or hearing officer may limit the number of witnesses for such reasons as redundancy and relevancy.
 Information about the character of an accused student is considered of very limited relevance to the proceedings and will only be permitted at the discretion of the chair or hearing officer.

 - Identification of witnesses and other information.
 No more than 48 hours after receiving the charge letter, as specified in Article V.E, parties must provide the ADOS or Hearing Officer with the names of all witnesses requested to appear at the hearing as well as copies of any written information s/he intends to submit at the hearing.
 The ADOS or Hearing Officer shall share these names and information with the other parties.
-Both the complainant and the accused students may arrange to view written information in the office of public safety, as noted in paragraph V.E.
+Both the complainant and the accused students may arrange to view written information in the office of campus safety, as noted in paragraph V.E.
 Exceptions to these deadlines will only be made with the permission of the ADOS, in consultation with the chair or hearing officer.
 At the discretion of the ADOS or Hearing Officer, any witness who is not a member of the Goucher College community may be required to review hearing procedures and responsibilities with the ADOS prior to the hearing.

 - Presence of witnesses.
 The complainant and accused student are responsible for ensuring that their witnesses appear at the hearing.
 If either party or a Judicial Board member or hearing officer wishes to hear from a witness who refuses to appear, the person requesting the witness shall contact the ADOS and explain why the witness is necessary.
 Upon determining that adequate justification exists for the request, the ADOS shall direct, in writing, the witness to appear.
 Student witnesses who fail to appear upon such written direction, fail to provide information, or fail to provide truthful information at a hearing will be considered in violation of the Code and may be subject to disciplinary action.
 Except for preliminary hearing matters, as described in Article VI.F.1, witnesses are not permitted to be present at the hearing except during such time as they are presenting their information.